lifebridges communications

 The dramatic rise and sudden fall of St Kevin's settlement shows the transitory nature of all human life and its structures.
 What greatness civilisations, nations and societies can attest to now will end at some point in 'future' history.

-I haven't been back to the monastic ruins off Glendalough since my first visit.
-One day, I will.
-This time, I would make a point to remember at least one name on the monastic tombstones.
+I haven't been back to the monastic ruins of Glendalough since my first visit.
+I might one day.
+This time, I must make it a point to remember at least one name on the monastic tombstones.

 _________________________________________________